-- rows, seating the students alphabetically; she plans to have students work all year in groups of four based on where they are sitting. - The teacher's lesson plans are written on sticky notes in his grade book; they indicate: lecture, activity, or test. - because they behave better when they can choose who they want to sit with. - The teacher's lesson plans are nicely formatted, but the timing for many activities is too short to actually cover the concepts thoroughly. - The teacher plans for students to complete projects in small groups; he carefully selects group members based on their ability level and learning style. - The teacher reviews lesson plans with her principal; they are well structured with pacing times and activities clearly indicated. - selections. - After the cooperative group lesson, students will reflect on their participation and make suggestions for new group arrangements in the future. - The lesson plan clearly indicates the concepts taught in the last few lessons; the teacher plans for his students to link the current lesson outcomes to those they previously learned.
+- The teacher organizes her class in rows, seating the students alphabetically; she plans to have students work all year in groups of four based on where they are sitting. - The teacher's lesson plans are written on sticky notes in his grade book; they indicate: lecture, activity, or test. - self-select their working groups because they behave better when they can choose who they want to sit with. - The teacher's lesson plans are nicely formatted, but the timing for many activities is too short to actually cover the concepts thoroughly. - the age of exploration. - The teacher plans for students to complete projects in small groups; he carefully selects group members based on their ability level and learning style. - The teacher reviews lesson plans with her principal; they are well structured with pacing times and activities clearly indicated. - so they can make the best selections. - After the cooperative group lesson, students will reflect on their participation and make suggestions for new group arrangements in the future - The lesson plan clearly indicates the concepts taught in the last few lessons; the teacher plans for his students to link the current lesson outcomes to those they previously learned.